frictionlessdata/tableschema-bigquery-py/README.md

 ### Import/Export

-> See section below how to get authentificated service.
+> See section below how to get tabular storage object.

 High-level API is easy to use.